 “I announce to German history now the entry of my homeland into the German Reich,” he declared as he and his troops reached Vienna.

-Joseph realized he needed to get his family out of Europe.
+Joseph realized he needed to get his family out of Austria–and ideally, out of Europe.
 The United States, traditionally a beacon of hope for immigrants, offered the best prospect as a safe haven.
 But the U.S. had tough immigration quotas.
 These restrictions, introduced in the isolationist period that followed World War I, limited the number of people who could enter the U.S. from any one country.
 Under U.S. policy, immigrants applying for visas also were required to produce affidavits from U.S. citizens.
 One affidavit was expected to support the applicant’s moral character; the other, to attest to financial stability.

 The Road to Riga

 In seeking an escape route out of Austria, the Diamant family joined what amounted to a mass migration.
 Between 1938 and 1940, according to the U.S. State Department, approximately 117,000 Jewish people fled Austria to countries around the world.
 They were the fortunate ones, as about 65,000 Austrian Jews perished in the Holocaust, U.S. State Department records show.

 The Diamant family already had passports — stamped by now with the pink “J” that identified them as Jewish — and through his attorney, Joseph learned the family could obtain tourist visas to travel to Latvia.
 Then, in August 1938, a friend who had joined ranks with the Nazis warned Joseph that if he returned home that night, he would either be arrested and deported to a concentration camp, or possibly killed.
 Joseph stayed away, returning five days later to gather up Fritzi and little Evie.